‘This Is Us’ Star Sterling K. Brown Teases Kevin & Randall’s Important Conversation Ahead Of ‘In The Room’

 “In The Room” will focus on Madison’s (Caitlin Thompson) birth experience.

-A promo for the show seen below featured Pearson family matriarch Rebecca (Mandy Moore) who said she was supposed to be with the couple as they welcomed the newest Pearsons to their family.
+A promo for the show seen below featured Pearson matriarch Rebecca (Mandy Moore) who said she was supposed to be with the couple as they welcomed the newest Pearsons to their family.

 Also seen in the clip was Kate (Chrissy Metz), who wears a mask as she awaited her own daughter’s birth via surrogate.